rvarttinen/spring-example-magic/README.md

 ### Testing the deployed container
 The Tomcat web container bundled with Spring Boot exposes the service on port 8080 by default.

-Use PostMan or your client of choice to check that the service is responding. using 'curl':
+Use PostMan or your client of choice to check that the service is responding.
+If you prefer using `curl`:

 ```
 curl --location 'http://localhost:8080/v1/magic?key=3943506' \